 Go to the roof of your house and lie down on your back.

 If that’s not possible, sit on a comfortable chair and concentrate on the Moon, and try to keep your eyes open for as long as possible.

 6. Agni Tratak (अग्नि त्राटक)

-Collect some dry woods and start a fire.
-Now, sit about 6 feet away from the fire and concentrate on the flame.
+Go into a forest or a highly dense wild area, and collect some dry wood.
+Once you’re done collecting the firewood, start a fire.
+Now, sit about 6-10 feet away from the fire and concentrate on the flame.

 Here’s why I don’t recommend it:

 Finding a forest is challenging unless you’re already living in one (which I doubt).

 Not only that, but I also feel that traveling to a forest for the sake of improving concentration is really not worth it.
 And even if you’re able to find one, you’ll need to be constantly vigilant during your Tratak practice because the danger of wild animals is always there.

 Moreover, ‘the fire element’ may attract paranormal entities (obviously beyond human control).
 Now, you don’t want to be in such an uncomfortable and life-threatening situation, would you?

 You may address it as Darpan Tratak Siddhi or can translate it roughly as Mirror Gazing.